 I can only speak from personal experience, but I have had several payouts over the years from YouGov without issue.
 Some months, I can earn just £2, whilst others I can over £10.
 If you’re frustrated, all I can suggest is to wait.

 And don’t forget, they are looking for a particular demographic for many of their surveys.
 If you don’t meet it, they won’t send you anything.

 My YouGov review conclusion

 Overall, not the best paying survey site.
-However, I actually like this site as you never waste time being thrown out of surveys.
+However, I actually like YouGov as you never waste time being thrown out of surveys.
 The surveys can be quite interesting too compared to some other sites.
 Plus, there’s little chance of you spending much more than 30 minutes per week answering questions.
-I think this is a site worth signing up to, to earn alongside others.
+I think this is a site worth signing up for, to earn alongside others.

 Or, if you’re not convinced by my YouGov review take a look at my top paying survey sites.

 I thought I would tag a quick review of the YouGov app – also known as YouGov Direct, on the back of this post about the main site.

 The app actually works independently of the YouGov site.
 Instead of earning points, you earn simple cash.
 Once you reach £2, the money you earn can be withdrawn straight to your bank account.
 This usually takes around one week.